Martin-A-Silva/CityMap/README.md

 # CityMap
+## Introduction
+This app loads a list of cities from a JSON file and displays them in a list, with the ability to show their location on a map, save them as favorites, filter by string prefix and/or favorites, and show extra information about the selected city.

+## Application challenges
 For this app the main challenge was to filter through a huge list of cities contained in a JSON array